SatoruTsukino/HehVision/README.md

-# Crenvision
+# Hehvision
-It's my preset with a little too much code for a ClearVision preset _ _
+It's my preset with a little too much code for a ClearVision preset.
+Specifically the SatoruTsuki theme tho.
+That shit is fire.
+_ _
-## Adding CrenVision
+## Adding HehVision
 Some random words to really fucking sell my preset.
 ### I already have ClearVision
 Replace your clearvsion import line with the one below.